joolfe/postman-util-lib/README.md

 - `test`: Execute `test:lint` plus code coverage.
 - `build`: Create a browserify version of the lib in `docs/disct`
 - `dev`: Run build script and start a dev server in localhost.
-- `test:e2e`: Run a newman test using a colleciton agains the deployed github pages.
+- `test:e2e`: Run a newman test using a collection against the deployed bundle in github pages.

 Deployment is just push the changes to the git repo and will be deployed into github pages.

 There are two configured `Github Actions`:
 - `Build Node`: on `push` do npm install, test and upload coverage in Node.js 10 and 12.
-- `Test`: on `page_build` execute newman e2e test agains the deployed distribution.
+- `Test`: on `page_build` execute newman e2e test against the deployed distribution.

-Husky is setup to avoid push incorrect content ot the git.
+Husky is configured to avoid push incorrect content to git.

 # TAGS